MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/retail-demo-experience.md

 #### Step 2: Set up
 * For offline devices: Folders remain empty
-* For online devices: Retail demo assets can be pushed to the device from the Windows Store
+* For online devices: Retail demo assets can be pushed to the device from the Microsoft Store

 ### How to store data across user sessions?